DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

     + Type: geometry_msgs/Pose

   - ```controls/desired_twist```
-    + A twist with values corresponding to linear and angular velocities.
+    + A twist with representing the robot's desired local linear and angular velocities.
-    + These values are considered as global inputs.
-If local velocity input is desired, then call ```rosservice call /enable_local_control true```.
     + Type: geometry_msgs/Twist

   - ```controls/desired_power```
-    + A twist with values [-1,1] corresponding to relative linear and angular velocities.
+    + A twist with values [-1,1] corresponding to effort the robot should exert in each local axis.
 1 is full speed in a positive direction, -1 is full speed in the negative direction.
-    + This option completely ignores all PID loops, and offers no stabilization.
-It is mainly for use with joysticks.
+    + This option stabilizes velocity on all axes with values of 0.
+It is mainly for use with joysticks (velocity control should be used in almost every other case).
+    + For instance, a `desired_power` message of [1, 0, -0.5, 0, 0, 0], the robot will move full speed in the +x direction, half speed in the -z direction, and stabilize velocities on all other axes.
     + Type: geometry_msgs/Twist

 Current State Topics: